ElektraInitiative/libelektra/doc/dev/backend-plugins.md

 > **Note**: Just in case there is actually a use case, where keys have to be generated, removed or modified during this phase, we do _not_ discard changes to `ks` (like we would do in a `get` operation).

-The `storage` phase is the where the actual data is written.
+The `storage` phase is for writing the actual data.
 In this phase the backend plugin is called with:

 - The exact `parentKey` that was returned by the `prestorage` phase of this `set` operation.